Young China Party

-The Young China Party (YCP), also known as the Chinese Youth Party (CYP), is a minor political party in Taiwan (Republic of China).
+The Young China Party (YCP), also known as the Chinese Youth Party (CYP), is a minor political party in the Republic of China (Taiwan).
 It was one of the three legal political parties in Taiwan during the martial law period from 1949 to 1987, the other two being the Kuomintang and the China Democratic Socialist Party.
 The YCP was an important political party during the early history of the Republic of China, when its government was based on the mainland.

 History

 Before the foundation of Young China Party in 1923.
 Several of its early organizers had previously been active in the Young China Association, a patriotic cultural association founded in 1918 that promoted cultural modernization through journals and study societies.
-Within the Association, a communist wing led by figures such as Li Dazhao and Zhang Wentian gravitated toward communism, while a statist wing associated with Zeng Qi and Li Huang later carried its ideas into the formation of the YCP after the Association’s dissolution in 1925.
+Within the Association, a communist wing led by figures such as Li Dazhao and Zhang Wentian gravitated toward communism, while a statist wing associated with Zeng Qi and Li Huang later carried its ideas into the formation of the YCP after the Association's dissolution in 1925.

 The Young China Party was founded by a group of Chinese students in Paris, France on 2 December 1923.
 It was originally known as the Chinese Étatiste Youth League (also translated as the Chinese Statist Youth League), but renamed after some time.
 Their name was inspired by the Young Turks and Young Italy.
 Given China's weakened condition in the early 1920s, the YCP's primary platform was to advocate the elimination of China's warlords and the establishment of a strong central government.
 It also promoted a nationalist agenda which focused on the abolition of the special privileges and extraterritoriality which foreign powers had obtained in China during the final years of the Qing dynasty.
 It was also strongly anti-communist.
 The party was made up largely of landlords, school teachers, and businessmen, similar to the Kuomintang.

 Zeng Qi, the party's first chairman, and other YCP founders such as Li Huang, He Luzhi (何魯之) and Li Buwei (李不韙) returned to China starting in 1924.
 The YCP then established party organizations in Shanghai, other major Chinese cities, and among overseas Chinese communities in Southeast Asia.
 From its foundation, the YCP's rank and file strength consisted mainly of students and intellectuals.

 Initially called the China National Youth Corps, the YCP acquired its current name during its fourth national convention in September 1929.
 During the Northern Expedition, the party supported the northern warlords because they opposed the Communists within the First United Front.
 After the anti-communist purge, they still resisted the KMT because of its one-party state.